cranmer/TheoryAndPractice/content/yes-we-did-discover-the-higgs.md

 ## Is the discovery just modern bureaucracy?

 The article post that the big experiments operate by majority vote.
 That’s laughable and misleading.
-First, the majority vote framing evokes Tyranny of the majority and makes it seem like there is a significant fraction of the particle physics community that doesn’t agree that we discovered the Higgs.
+First, the majority vote framing evokes *Tyranny of the majority* and makes it seem like there is a significant fraction of the particle physics community that doesn’t agree that we discovered the Higgs.

-In reality, we operate on consensus, which can be slow and, at times, frustraiting.
+In reality, we operate on consensus, which can be slow and, at times, frustrating.
 If individual people are not convinced, they can effectively block the collaborations from making claims they don't agree with.
 That rarely happens, but the emphasis on consensus leads to a slow process that tends to be very careful and conservative.
 You’d be hard-pressed to find a practicing particle physicist (among the ~10,000 working in this field from all around the world) that isn’t convinced that we discovered a particle in the search for the Higgs.

 There are a few that argued early on about whether or not what we found is the Higgs boson, but that quickly becomes a much more subtle question.
 I’d say that the overwhelming consensus is that a) we discovered a particle, b) that particle has the properties to be considered “a Higgs boson”, c) it is consistent with the specific properties we expect for the Higgs boson found in the Standard Model, and d) we are doing lots of precision measurements to see if we can uncover any deviations from the Standard Model that might point to some kind of new physics.